1. Examples

 The greeting (also known as a salutation) is the single line in your letter where you write “Dear Mr. Buttondown” or “Dear Ms. Pennyworth.”
 It’s as simple as that (except you have to use actual names), so don’t overthink it.

-Cover letter intro
+Cover letter introduction

 Open with a strong paragraph that both identifies the job you’re seeking and sets up your qualifications as the ideal candidate to fill it.

-Lead with your strengths, which in the case of warehouse workers may be experience, physical strength, organizational skills, knowing how to drive a forklift, or various other factors.
+Lead with your strengths, which in the case of warehouse workers may be experience, physical strength, organizational skills, knowing how to drive a forklift, or various other abilities.
 Try to make your introduction so irresistible that the hiring manager feels compelled to read on.

-Adaptable cover letter greeting and introduction example
+Adaptable cover letter introduction example

 Dear Mr Mackersley,